AcostaDDev/AcostaDDev/README.md

 </p>

 ## 🙋‍♂️About me:
-- A just graduated programmer that loves code and space.
+- I'm a just graduated programmer that loves code and space.
 - I've just and i do really like programming, this is a world where the innovation never stops so i just need to never stop learning ^^.
 - Really interested in python and AI
 - Did i said i love space?